JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/launching-coroutines.md

 }
 ```

-2. Read PSI data and change it with a proper undo record:
+#### Run Read Action and Finish on UI Thread

+The example below starts a read action to retrieve required data from the PSI model and renames a file, wrapping it in a command action:

 ```kotlin
 class ReadPsiAction : AnAction() {